Strange Attractors and Perception

 Many systems in the world display truly chaotic behavior, wherein small changes to the initial conditions creating vast differences in the outcomes.
 On the other hand, many have very stable attractors like those described above, where one can discard most of the external factors affecting them in favor of a much smaller number that have the largest effects on the outcome.

 Weather is the canonical example of a chaotic system. atmospheric systems are extremely unpredictable, with their behaivior varying greatly depending on small variations of initial conditions.
-Moreover, weather systems are so immense, and consist of so many component variables, that even if we could accurately simulate them, collecting the right initial conditions to kick off our simulation would be infeasible as well.
+Moreover, weather systems are so immense, and consist of so many

 Even so, there are features of weather systems that do make them somewhat tractable - we can recognize and predict the behavior of things like storm fronts, high pressure systems, hurricanes, and jet streams.
 These behave in relatively stable ways for short periods of time, allowing us to make predictions (though over long enough periods of time, the collective weight of small errors in initial conditions build up and render our models useless).